GrapeCity/DsPdf/README.md

 ## What is here

-This repository contains sample projects to help learn GcPdf features and quickly get up to speed using it.
+This repository contains example projects that demonstrate basic and advanced features of **GcPdf**.
+The samples' code includes extensive comments that will help you learn **GcPdf** and quickly get up to speed using it.

 ## Licensing

 To use **GcPdf** in a production environment, you need a valid license, please see [GrapeCity Licensing](https://www.grapecity.com/en/licensing/grapecity/) for details.

-An unlicensed version of **GcPdf** has the following limitations:
+When used without a license, **GcPdf** has the following limitations:

 - A header saying that an unlicensed version was used, is added to the top of all pages in the generated PDFs.
 - When loading PDFs, only up to 5 first pages are loaded.

 ## Resources